zikula-modules/Clip/src/modules/Clip/docs/permissions.markdown

 `Clip:: | ::`

 To access to the admin panel  it's needed this admin permission level.
-In a later revision it will need n admin permission to a pubtype, at least.
+In a later revision it will need admin permission to a pubtype, at least.

 grouptype
 --------
 `Clip:g$gid: | ::`

-Denying the access to a grouptype it won't be visible on the admin or editor panel.
+Denying the access to a grouptype it won't be visible on the admin nor editor panel.
 The permission required to see them is overview access.
 This does not include its pubtypes, as they depends on their own permissions.